Vheissu/Kohana-Plugin-System/guide/Kohana-Plugin-System/plugins/create.md

 		protected function _init() {
 			include_once 'vendor/markdown.php';
+			return TRUE;
 		}

-If you don't have a need for one, keep it empty.
-This method does not need to return anything.
+If you don't have a need for one you'll just need to return true.
+If this returns anything lese than ```TRUE``` an exception will be thrown.

 ## Registering events